-The Company is continuing to progress the permitting process to obtain the Class A Water Licence and Land Use Permit authorizing mine construction, operation and closure activities.
-A Public Hearing and, if approved, the issuance of these permits is anticipated to be concluded by mid-2015.
+While permits for pre-construction work are already in place, the Company is continuing to progress the permitting process to obtain the Class A Water Licence and Land Use Permit authorizing mine construction, operation and closure activities.
+A Public Hearing and, if approved, the issuance of these permits is anticipated to be concluded in 2015.